SpatiaDroid/android_vendor_spatiaDroidOTA/README.md

-# riceDroid OTA repo
+# spatiaDroid OTA repo
-In order for a device to be officially supported by riceDroid, OTA information needs to be added.
+In order for a device to be officially supported by spatiaDroid, OTA information needs to be added.
 Please refer to the following "Readme" to get started

 ## 1. Introduction ##